Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: MRAM Approximate Computation Framework

-In strategy 2, we sort all the error-prone MRAM addresses in ascending order with decreasing (increasing) quality (number of errors) according to the total number of bit errors present in each word based on the occurrence and bit positions of the errors.
+In strategy 2, we sort all the error-prone MRAM addresses in ascending order with decreasing quality (increasing number of errors) according to the total number of bit errors present in each word based on the occurrence and bit positions of the errors.
 A larger number of bit errors at the most significant bits (MSB) position denote higher application quality degradation; therefore, those addresses are assigned to lower-level positions.
 Besides, bytes/half-words can also be chosen instead of words (if required) as the error granularity.
 This decision depends entirely on the stored data's nature and can be trivially extended.
 Fig. \ref{fig:errAddrSel} depicts the sorting strategy.
 Data allocation is performed to each address in the sorted order, i.e., data is first assigned to the least erroneous addresses and later to addresses with higher errors ensuring that at reduced $t_W$ the stored data always incurs the least amount of errors.
-However, each application's critical data allocation requires to be performed to entirely accurate addresses.
-Experimental results reveal that the obtained enormous amount of accurate addresses is sufficient for most of the applications.
+However, each application's critical data must be allocated to entirely accurate addresses.
+Experimental results reveal that the enormous amount of accurate addresses is sufficient for most applications.
 Next, approximate data can be allocated to either accurate (based on availability) or erroneous addresses sorted according to the number of errors.
-As (i) sorting the erroneous addresses require extra overhead and complexity and (ii) most of the big data applications, the performance of strategy 1 is sufficient enough (see Sect. \ref{subsec:res_C}), so we propose strategy 2 in this work for any further performance enhancement (if required) for any potential suitable future error-resilient applications.
+As (i) sorting the erroneous addresses require extra overhead and complexity and (ii) most of the big data applications, the performance of strategy 1 is sufficient enough (see Sect. \ref{subsec:res_C}), so we propose strategy 2 in this work for further performance enhancement\footnote{Results of strategy 2 are not presented in this work as we achieve almost $100\%$ accuracy only using strategy 1.} (if required).